 While we are not saying in winter you can lower your guard, there is less chance to pick any of these illnesses and the trip is definitely more enjoyable.
 Obviously, in winter, too, you need to be careful about what you eat and drink in order to avoid food poisoning from Indian food.

 Even though we have suggested that the best time to visit India is in winter, we are aware that for many full-time employees this is not always possible as often the only season they can plan their vacation is summer.
-So we have put together a list of essential things to pack if you planning a trip to India.
+So we have put together a list of essential things to pack for India.

 Planning a trip to India?
 Get a free copy of our handy 48-hour guide to great places to visit in Delhi by clicking below and subscribing to our newsletter!